kailinr/PoW-Chain/README.md

 # Proof of Work Chain

-This is an example Proof of Work Chain with a client/server application.
+This is an example Proof of Work Chain with a client/server application!

 ## Server